 How to negotiate the best price when buying a property

-- How long the property has been on the market
+- How long the property has been on the market?

-- Whether the asking price has been reduced at any stage in the past
+- Whether the asking price has been reduced at any stage in the past?

-- What date the seller would like to complete by
+- What date the seller would like to complete by?

-If the asking price appears too high and has been putting people off, this puts you in a stronger position.
-You can use examples of local property sale prices to demonstrate this when you make your offer.Back to top
+If the asking price appears so high that it has been deterring buyers, it puts you in a stronger position.
+You can use examples of similar recently sold property prices as the basis for your offer.

 Be as ready as possible to proceed